-However, management estimates that these funds may not provide the Company with sufficient financial resources to carry out currently planned exploration and operations through the next twelve months.
+Management estimates that these funds, along with the expected additional tranches of the Offering, may not provide the Company with sufficient financial resources to carry out currently planned exploration and operations through the next twelve months.
 Additional financing may be required by the Company to complete its strategic objectives and continue as a going concern.
 While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.